 This was a homework question from the class that I found interesting.

-The method I outline here is different from what Dr. Wang outlined in class.
+The proof method here is quite different from what was outlined in class by Dr. Wang.

 Question 1